LibrariesHacked/library-carpentry/everyone-loves-maps/group-exercise.md

 To understand more about why GIS is important, we're going to discuss how location (and place) data is relevant to library data.

-### Part A: 20 mins
+### Part A: 15 mins

-Taking a couple of activities that happen in a library, discuss in groups the locations and places that could be relevant to that activity.
+Taking some activities that happen in a library, discuss in groups the locations and places that could be relevant to that activity.
 As many as you can think of!

 As an example, a physical loan of an item could include the location of the library from which it was loaned.
-Use the following two activities:
+Start with the following two activities but feel free to think up others when you've run out of locations.

 - A library member checking out an item
 - A new user joining the library

-Split a side of flipshart paper to note these down for each activity.
+Use flipchart paper to note down the locations and places.

-### Part B: Feedback
+### Part B: Feedback 10 mins

-Each group will feedback and we'll discuss the data we could analyse in libraries.
+Each group will feedback and we'll discuss the geographic data we could analyse in libraries.